sipv/MultipanelFigures/README.md

 ## License

-- The text and code was written by Viktor Sip and is shared under MIT License.
+- The text and code was written by Viktor Sip.
+The code is shared under [MIT License](LICENSE), and the non-code is shared under [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-- The dataset (`data/`) was created by Arjun Prasad Sarkhel and is shared under CC BY-SA 4.0 License.
-[Source](https://www.kaggle.com/arjunprasadsarkhel/2021-olympics-in-tokyo).
+- The dataset (`data/`) was created by [Arjun Prasad Sarkhel](https://www.kaggle.com/arjunprasadsarkhel) and is shared under [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+[Source on kaggle.com](https://www.kaggle.com/arjunprasadsarkhel/2021-olympics-in-tokyo).